uclagiving/uclafund-site/wp-content/plugins/wp-ses/readme.txt

 4. Activity tab

 == Changelog ==

+= 1.2.2 - 2019-09-11 =
+* Bug fix: Broken link to plugin settings page if subsite settings are disabled
+* Bug fix: Undefined index `SERVER_NAME` in some environments

 = 1.2.1 - 2019-08-07 =
 * Bug fix: Plugin no longer working as an mu-plugin